UK Index Funds – A Guide for expats

 So worth having then but you should be aware that bonds come with three key risks.
 These are duration, credit and currency and it’s worth going over these three in a bit more detail.

-• Currency Risk – Bonds come in a particular currency and as such there is always a risk of that currency devaluing against others.
+- Currency Risk – Bonds come in a particular currency and as such there is always a risk of that currency devaluing against others.
 What you want to avoid is the currency of your bond devaluing against the currency you use.
 The way to avoid this is by investing in bonds denominated in the currency you use.
 A UK investor should usually stick to UK bonds denominated in pounds.
-(Expats who don’t know where they are going to retire might want to read this).
+An expat who plans on retiring in Britain might also want to choose sterling bonds (Expats who don’t know where they are going to retire might want to read this).

 Bond indices